A city gave people $500 a month, no strings attached, to fight poverty. It paid off, study says.

 The released results were collected before the coronavirus pandemic had hobbled the U.S. economy, and a second study is expected to be published next year, according to the Stockton Economic Empowerment Demonstration (SEED).

-But the findings provide insight into how money can alter a person’s behavior in a crisis like the pandemic, according to the researchers.
+The findings provide insight into how money can alter a person’s behavior in a crisis such as the pandemic, according to the researchers.

 The study’s authors said they believe the payment recipients were better able to set goals and have their own agency to seek more stable employment.
 They were also less anxious and depressed, as well as less likely to feel fatigue or body pain associated with poor emotional health.

-People, especially those in less financially stable families, even stretched their resources, helping feed their households and others.
+People, especially those in less-financially-stable families, also stretched their resources to help feed their households and others.

-Tomas Vargas, Jr., a recipient in the study, said his overall health improved and he was able to spend more time with his children and wife.
-Vargas, formerly a part-time supervisor at a warehouse, also found a full-time job once he began receiving regular payments.
+Tomas Vargas Jr., a recipient in the study, said his overall health improved and he was able to spend more time with his children and wife.
+Vargas, formerly a part-time supervisor at a warehouse, also found a full-time job once he started receiving regular payments.

 “It was a big change in my life,” Vargas told reporters Wednesday.
 “I was very depressed.
 I was down and out.
 I was at the bottom.
 SEED brought me back, gave me that chance, that opportunity.”